Machete Kills: Plot

 Machete Cortez and agent Sartana Rivera attempt to arrest corrupt military members involved in a weapons deal with a Mexican drug cartel group.
 The gangsters wipe out the military team, but they in turn are wiped by another party of masked men headed by a luchador-masked leader who kills Sartana.
 Machete is arrested and hanged by corrupt Sheriff Doakes and Deputy Clebourne.
-However, he survives the hanging and the officers receive a call from the US President Rathcock.
+However, he survives the hanging and the officers receive a call from US President Rathcock.
 At the White House, Rathcock offers to wipe Machete's criminal record and grant him citizenship if he can confirm a threat from Marcos Mendez, a psychopath who wants to fire a nuclear missile at Washington, D.C. if the American government does not stop the cartels and the corrupt Mexican government.

 Machete travels to San Antonio, where he meets handler and beauty contestant Blanca Vasquez.
-At Acapulco he looks for Cereza, who can lead him to Mendez, but is attacked by brothel madam Desdemona, who is Cereza's mother.
-As Mendez's beloved virgin, Cereza warns Machete's about Mendez's split personality.
-As they travel to Mendez's headquarters, Mendez's enforcer Zaror receives a call from Mendez, and shoots Cereza.
+At Acapulco he looks for Cereza, who can lead him to Mendez, but is attacked by brothel madam Desdemona, Cereza's mother.
+As Mendez's beloved virgin, Cereza warns Machete about Mendez's split personality.
+As they travel to Mendez's headquarters, Mendez's enforcer Zaror receives a call from Mendez and shoots Cereza.

 Machete learns that Mendez has wired the missile's launch device to his own heart so that if he dies, the missile fires.
 Mendez kills the device's designer and activates its 24-hour timer.
 Killing Zaror along the way, Machete intends to escort Mendez to the US and find a way to disarm the missile.
-Mendez shares that he is a self-proclaimed secret agent who tried to expose his corrupt superiors, only to be betrayed and forced to watch his wife and family being tortured and killed, causing him to develop the split personality.
+Mendez shares that he is a self-proclaimed secret agent who tried to expose his corrupt superiors, only to be betrayed and forced to watch his wife and family being tortured and killed, causing him to develop a split personality.